-The financial statements of the Fund are denominated in Canadian dollars.
+These financial statements are denominated in Canadian dollars.
 Foreign denominated investments and other foreign denominated assets and liabilities are translated into Canadian dollars using the exchange rates prevailing on each valuation date.
 Purchases and sales of investments, as well as income and expense transactions denominated in foreign currencies, are translated using exchange rates prevailing on the date of the transaction.
-Foreign currency gains and losses are recognized in the statement of comprehensive income.
+Foreign currency gains and losses are recognized in the Statement of Comprehensive Income.